MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

 3. Import the [Eye Tracking SDK NuGet package](https://www.nuget.org/packages/Microsoft.MixedReality.EyeTracking) into your Unity project.
     1. Download and install the [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases) package.
     2. In the Unity editor, go to `NuGet`->`Manage NuGet Packages`, and then search for `Microsoft.MixedReality.EyeTracking`
-    3. Click the Install button to import the latest version of NuGet package.
+    3. Click the Install button to import the latest version of the NuGet package.

         ![Screenshot of the Eye Tracking SDK Nuget package.](images/038-install-nuget-package.png)

 4. Add the Unity helper scripts.
-    1. Add the `ExtendedEyeGazeDataProvider.cs` script below into your Unity project.
+    1. Add the `ExtendedEyeGazeDataProvider.cs` script below to your Unity project.
-    2. Create a scene, add an empty object, and then attach the `ExtendedEyeGazeDataProvider.cs` script to it.
+    2. Create a scene, then add an empty object, and then attach the `ExtendedEyeGazeDataProvider.cs` script to it.
 5. Consume the functions of `ExtendedEyeGazeDataProvider.cs` and implement your logics.

 ## Consume functions of ExtendedEyeGazeDataProvider

 > [!NOTE]
-> The `ExtendedEyeGazeDataProvider` script depends on some APIs from Mixed Reality OpenXR Plugin to convert the coordinates of the gaze data.
-It cannot work if your Unity project uses deprecated Windows XR plugin or legacy Built-in XR in older Unity version.
-To make the extended eye tracking also work in those scenarios
+> The `ExtendedEyeGazeDataProvider` script depends on some APIs from the Mixed Reality OpenXR Plugin to convert the coordinates of the gaze data.
+It can't work if your Unity project uses the deprecated Windows XR plugin or the legacy Built-in XR in older Unity version.
+To make the extended eye tracking also work in those scenarios:
-> - If you just need to access the framerate settings, the Mixed Reality OpenXR Plugin is not necessary, and you could modify the `ExtendedEyeGazeDataProvider` to only keep the framerate related logics.
+> - If you just need to access the frame rate settings, the Mixed Reality OpenXR Plugin isn't necessary, and you could modify the `ExtendedEyeGazeDataProvider` to only keep the frame rate-related logic.
 > - If you still need to access individual eye gaze data, you need to [use WinRT APIs in Unity](./using-the-windows-namespace-with-unity-apps-for-hololens.md).
-You can refer the see also section to see how to use extended eye tracking SDK with WinRT APIs.
+To see how to use extended eye tracking SDK with WinRT APIs, refer to the "See Also" section.

 The `ExtendedEyeGazeDataProvider` class wraps the extended eye tracking SDK APIs.
 It provides functions to get gaze reading in either Unity world space or relative to the main camera.

-Code samples to consume `ExtendedEyeGazeDataProvider` to get the gaze data.
+Here are code samples to consume `ExtendedEyeGazeDataProvider` to get the gaze data.

 ```C#
 ExtendedEyeGazeDataProvider extendedEyeGazeDataProvider;